falent/Alexa_universal_skill_template/README.md

-**There are two ways to set-up your environment for developing Alexa skills during our MeetUp on January 9, 2018.*:
+**There are two ways to set-up your environment for developing Alexa skills during our Meetup on January 9, 2018**:

 ![Local Docker installation or virtual box](buttons.png)